Cooking with Hemp

 Yield: 3/4 portions

-Add your bananas, berries, and alternative milk to a jug blender or food processor and mix till combined.
+- Add your bananas, berries, and alternative milk to a jug blender or food processor and mix until combined.
 Taste and adjust sweetness by adding either maple syrup or pitted dates (optional) and blend again.

 Yield: 8 portions

-Now blend all the ingredients together with hand-blender/jug blender or food processor until a creamy smooth texture.
+- Now blend all the ingredients together with hand-blender/jug blender or food processor until it has a creamy smooth texture.

 Yield: 10/15 balls

-First put all the ingredients in a food processor or jug blender and blitz until a smooth texture.
-Try adding a few drops of Country Boys Collectives 500mg Chocolate & Hazelnut or Vanilla CBD oil for part of your daily dose.
+- First put all the ingredients in a food processor or jug blender and blitz until a smooth texture.

 Keep in a sealed tub in the fridge.